 When Calonne announced this to the Assembly of Notables that he had convoked (February 1787), he was greeted with howls of anger from the privileged.
-An anger which was not directed at the scandalous policies of Calonne, but which instead was let loose at the idea of seeing them stopped for the simple reason that it was no longer possible to carry on with them.
-Calonne fell, but his successors were obliged to resume his policies of increasing the burden on the privileged, who ended up convincing themselves that the monarchy no longer had the means to continue to guarantee them the exploitation of the country in the same proportion as formerly.
+An anger which was not directed aimed at the scandalous policies of Calonne, but which instead was rather let loose at the very idea of seeing them stopped for the simple reason that it was no longer possible to earry on with continue them.
+Calonne fell, but his successors were obliged to resume his policies of increasing restoring the burden on the privileged, who ended up convincing themselves became convinced that the monarchy no longer had the means to continue to guarantee them the exploitation of the country in the same proportion as formerly to the same extent as before.
 They thus revolted against the monarchy itself.
-Incredible, but true: the nobility, the clergy, the Parlements, the totality of the privileged, whose position was already undermined to the core and which only held steady at all thanks to the support of the royalty, united themselves into a coalition in order to saw off the branch that they were sitting on.
-Such is the degree to which a doomed class, which has lost all reason to exist, can be blind and driven by its own greed to do everything in order to bring about its own fall.
+Incredible, but true: the nobility, the clergy, the Parlements, the totality of the privileged the whole privileged stratum (1), whose position was already undermined to the core and which only held steady at all thanks to the support of the royalty, united themselves into a coalition in order to saw off the branch that they were sitting on.
+Such is the degree to which a doomed class, which has lost all reason to exist, can be blinded and driven by its own greed to do everything in order to bring about its own fall.